jackfallon/CloudFinalProject/README.md

 # CloudFinalProject
 A cloud-based event management system built with AWS CDK, React, and Node.js.
+This application allows users to create an account, and create/view events.
+Other users can view these events, and sign-up for them.

 ## AWS Services Used
 - CDK